timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

 ## Ember objects
 ### Router
-- It's job is to bring all the moving parts together
+- It maps the URL in your application to the routes that you've defined.
 - Has multiple routes
     - **Route**
         - The individual view or section that you define